 Assessing the quality of DW images was crucial for further processing images.
-As shown previously (Fig. 5), the maps of the $-\log{10}(p)$ values of the test statistics not only provided detailed information about the goodness of fit of the fitted Rician model with the DW images (Fig. 5), but also these maps indicated possible artifacts existing in the DWIs.
-Those artifacts strongly influenced the estimation of the diffusion tensors, the classification of tensor morphologies, the reconstruction of fiber tracts, and the quantification of uncertainty in tensor estimation and tractography.
-Therefore, we also assessed the prevalence of the four morphological classes of DTs (nondegenerate, oblate, prolate, and isotropic) in a single slice before
+As shown above (Fig. 5), the maps of the $-\log{10}(p)$ values of test statistics not only provided detailed information about the goodness of fit of the fitted Rician model with the DW images (Fig. 5), but also these maps indicated possible artifacts existing in DW images.
+Those artifacts strongly influenced the estimation of DTs, the classification of tensor morphologies, the reconstruction of fiber tracts, and the quantification of uncertainty in tensor estimation and tractography.
+Therefore, we also assessed the prevalence of the four morphological classes of DTs (nondegenerate, oblate, prolate and isotropic) in a single slice before and after coregistration (Fig. 5d, 5l).
+Before coregistration, we found that 59.97% were isotropic, 9.37% were oblate, 23.06% were prolate and 7.61% were nondegenerate (Fig. 5d).
+Following coregistration, we found that 36.43% were isotropic, 14.09% were oblate, 31.06% were prolate and 18.42% were nondegenerate (Fig. 51).
+Most tractography algorithms can only track fibers across voxels containing either anisotropic or prolate DTs, which accounted for 49.48% of the total number of voxels on this slice after coregistration, compared with 30.67% before coregistration.
+Moreover, we also found moderate discrepancy between the estimated principal directions before and after coregistration (not presented here).